The U.K. housing market, long admired for its resilience and upward trajectory, now faces mounting questions about its stability.

 The surge in activity is driven by first-time buyers and homeowners who waited for lower mortgage rates.
 Rising rental costs and easing mortgage rates are also encouraging more first-time buyers to enter the market.

-Richard Donnell, executive director at Zoopla, said: “It is positive to see the sustained increase in sales activity over 2024, which reflects growing confidence amongst buyers and sellers supported by lower borrowing costs and rising incomes.
-Overall, the market remains on track for a modest 2% price increase in 2024 and 1.1 million sales.”
+“It is positive to see the sustained increase in sales activity over 2024, which reflects growing confidence amongst buyers and sellers supported by lower borrowing costs and rising incomes.
+Overall, the market remains on track for a modest 2% price increase in 2024 and 1.1 million sales.
+First-time buyer numbers have recovered as mortgage rates have fallen, but a sizeable deposit is still required to buy.”

-Chris McLaughlin, director at Bristol-based Ocean Estate Agents, said: “Many sellers, who had transitioned to rental accommodation during the period of higher interest rates, are now re-entering the market, often mortgage-free or with substantial deposits.”
+Chris McLaughlin, director at Bristol-based Ocean Estate Agents, said, “Many sellers, who had transitioned to rental accommodation during the period of higher interest rates, are now re-entering the market, often mortgage-free or with substantial deposits.
+Buy-to-let activity has notably declined as smaller or ‘accidental’ landlords exit the market, influenced by less favorable financial conditions and increasing regulation.”

-UK home buyer demand remains strong, but price growth has moderated amidst increased buyer choice.
+U.K. home buyer demand remains strong, but price growth has moderated amidst increased buyer choice.

 Rightmove analyst Tim Bannister commented on the subdued price growth, noting that buyers now have more options than since 2014.
 Sellers are urged to price competitively to attract buyers, especially in the face of stretched affordability.
 While market activity has not slowed, some buyers are reportedly waiting for budget clarity and anticipated lower mortgage rates later this year.